 Until recently OSGi examples and tools exposed too much infrastructure to new developers and this made OSGi hard to get started with.
 In addition there are way too many outdated and sometimes incorrect OSGi tutorials available online.
 Please don’t use these.
 OSGi enRoute is the goto place to get stated.

 Tutorials written by individuals: A collection of OSGi tutorials written by several individuals covering different topics.

 An Experienced OSGi Developer?

-If you are an experienced OSGi developer wanting to use more advanced or specific features or capabilities or find out about new upcoming specifications then enRoute is probably not for you.
+If you are an experienced OSGi developer wanting to use more advanced or specific features or capabilities or find out about new upcoming specifications then see the link below:

-- Try out some of the different OSGi framework implementations.
+Try out some of the different OSGi framework implementations.
 There are a number of commercial and open source options.
-The open source options include Apache Felix, Eclipse Concierge, Eclipse Equinox, Knopflerfish.
+The open source options include Apache Felix, Eclipse Equinox, Knopflerfish.